 Managing Effectively in the Changing Telecommunications Environment

-This course will feature guest lectures by University of Colorado Professors and top executives with in-depth knowledge and understanding of management techniques, economics, marketing, privacy regulations, data security, telecommunications regulation, and operational decision-making.
-The course•s lead instructor, Dale Hatfield, will also be present each day to provide additional insight, and to tie together the other lectures.
-Hatfield is currently an independent consultant and Adjunct Professor in the Interdisciplinary Telecommunications Program and the University of Colorado at Boulder.
+This course will feature guest lectures by University of Colorado Professors and other executives and researchers with in-depth knowledge and understanding of the types of topics listed above.
+The course?s lead instructor, Prof. Dale Hatfield, will also be present each day to provide additional insight and to tie together the other lectures.
+Prof. Hatfield is an Adjunct Professor in the Interdisciplinary Telecommunications Program and an Executive Fellow in the Silicon Flatirons Center -- both at the University of Colorado at Boulder.
 Prior to joining the University, Hatfield was the Chief of the Office of Engineering and Technology at the Federal Communications Commission (FCC).
 He has also held positions as the Chief Technologist of the FCC and Acting Assistant Secretary of Commerce for Communications and Information of the National Telecommunications and Information Administration.
-Hatfield also has extensive international experience, and has consulted on issues of telecommunication policy and regulation in many developing countries.
+Hatfield also has extensive international experience and has consulted on issues of telecommunication policy and regulation in many developing countries.

 • Experience effective team building and group problem solving

 • Discover strategies and techniques for dealing with cultural diversity